 HEERF III emergency aid will be disbursed automatically to eligible students.
 (Domestic students do not need to apply to receive this funding.
 International students, see below.)
 Those students who have set up a direct deposit account in GET will receive the funds via direct deposit.
 Students who do not have direct deposit set up will receive a check via U.S. mail at their address on record in GET.

-Please contact Student and Finance Service Centers at 323-343-3630 or send an email to Student Financial Services for questions regarding disbursement.
+Please contact One Stop Financial Services at 323-343-3630 or send an email to Student Financial Services for questions regarding disbursement.

 How much will students receive in HEERF III emergency aid?

 The following factors were included in determining the amount of HEERF III aid students received:

 - The Expected Family Contribution (EFC) from the 2021-2022 FAFSA or the California Dream Act application on file at the time of distribution (used to determine and prioritize the financial need component)

 - Expected Family Contribution of $0 to $5,847

 - Expected Family Contribution of $5,848 to $10,000